alejandros0/ecommerce-funnel-analysis/README.md

 ### Insight 2 (Hypothesis 1: FALSE): Is it a Device Issue?

 My first hypothesis was that it could be a technical issue (e.g., the "Add to Cart" button is broken on mobile).
-**Conclusion: FALSE.** The device segmentation chart shows that the drop-off percentage (the salmon-colored bar) is *identical* across Mobile, Desktop, and Tablet.
+**Conclusion: FALSE.** The device segmentation chart shows that the drop-off percentage is *identical* across Mobile, Desktop, and Tablet.
 The problem is not technical.

 ### Insight 3 (Hypothesis 2: FALSE): Is it a Marketing Issue?